abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 ```

 ## Config Maps
-When we have many Pod definition files, then it become difficult to manage the environment data inside the Pod definition files, instead we can store the configuration seperately in config maps.
+When we have many Pod definition files, then it become difficult to manage the environment data inside the Pod definition files, instead we can store the configuration separately in config maps.

 How to create one using imperative way ?